-By default, all multidimensional array syntax will simply operate on Python lists of lists.
+By default, all multidimensional array syntax will simply operate on Python lists of lists (or any non-str Sequence).
 However, if numpy objects are used, the appropriate numpy calls will be made instead.
-To give custom objects multidimensional array concatenation support, define type(obj).matconcat (should behave as np.concat), obj.ndim (should behave as np.ndarray.ndim), and obj.reshape (should behave as np.ndarray.reshape).
+To give custom objects multidimensional array concatenation support, define type(obj).matconcat (should behave as np.concat), obj. ndim (should behave as np.ndarray.ndim), and obj.reshape (should behave as np.ndarray.reshape).

-As a simple example, 2D matrices can be constructed by separating the rows with ; ; inside of a list literal:
+As a simple example, 2D matrices can be constructed by separating the rows with ;; inside of a list literal: